Dominoe27/CS340-Grazioso-Salvare-Database-Interface/README.md

-How do you write programs that are maintainable, readable, and adaptable?
+## Reflection: Writing Maintainable, Readable, and Adaptable Code

-Writing clean and modular code is essential for long-term maintainability.
-I reused the CRUD module I created in Project One to connect the dashboard to the MongoDB database.
-By keeping this module focused solely on database operations (Create, Read, Update, Delete), I was able to separate the data logic from the visualization code.
-This made the dashboard code easier to read and update, and it kept functionality organized.
-This approach also makes the module reusable in future projects; whether for batch data processing, reporting tools, or administrative interfaces.
+For me, writing code that actually holds up over time comes down to keeping things clean and modular.
+In this project, I reused the CRUD module I originally built in Project One to handle all the interactions with the MongoDB database.
+Keeping that module focused strictly on Create, Read, Update, and Delete let me separate the data logic from everything happening in the dashboard.

+That separation made the dashboard way easier to follow and update, and it kept the whole project more organized in general.
+It also means the CRUD module is something I can pull into future work without having to rebuild the same functionality each time.

-How do you approach a problem as a computer scientist?
+## How I Approach Problems as a Computer Scientist

+My approach always starts with breaking the problem down into smaller steps so I’m not trying to solve everything at once.
+With the Grazioso Salvare dashboard, the first thing I did was make sure the database connection was solid.
+After that, I added features piece by piece until the full interactive experience came together.

-I begin by analyzing the requirements and breaking down the problem into smaller, manageable parts.
-For Grazioso Salvare’s dashboard, I first ensured database connectivity and then incrementally built out the interactive UI features.
-Compared to earlier courses, this project required deeper integration of back-end and front-end logic.
-Going forward, I would continue using modular CRUD classes and start with data validation and schema planning early to ensure scalability for different client use cases.
+Compared to my earlier coursework, this project forced me to think more about how the back-end and front-end talk to each other.
+Moving forward, I plan to keep using modular CRUD setups and spend more time up front on validation and planning out my data structure so the project scales cleanly for different use cases.

-What do computer scientists do, and why does it matter?
+## What Computer Scientists Do and Why It Matters

-Computer scientists solve real-world problems by designing systems that manage, process, and visualize data efficiently.
-In this project, I created a tool that allows Grazioso Salvare to easily filter and analyze animals by rescue type and location.
-This dashboard helps end users act faster and more effectively, which is critical in time sensitive rescue scenarios.
-Projects like this demonstrate how software can directly impact operational efficiency and contribute to a mission driven organization.
+At the end of the day, computer scientists build systems that solve real problems and make people’s lives easier.
+In this project, I built a dashboard that gives Grazioso Salvare a faster and clearer way to analyze animals by rescue type, location, and other filters.
+That information helps them make quicker decisions in situations where time really matters.

+Projects like this show how software can directly support organizations with important missions and improve the way they operate.
+It’s a good reminder of why this field matters and why I enjoy doing this work.